systemd/mkosi/mkosi.md

   with this  option and running the image using `mkosi boot` or `mkosi qemu`, the `mkosi ssh` command can be used to connect to the container/VM via SSH.

+`--ssh-key=`
+: If specified, use the given private key when connecting to the guest machine via `mkosi ssh`.
+This requires the public key counterpart to be present at the same location, suffixed with `.pub` (as done by `ssh-keygen`).
+If this option is not present `mkosi` generates a new key pair automatically.

 ## Command Line Parameters and their Settings File Counterparts

 Most command line parameters may also be placed in an `mkosi.default`